Carnitas Burrito With Salsa Verde

 • Next, warm the tortillas in the microwave between two dampened sheets of paper towels, for about 15 seconds per tortilla.
 Then transfer tortillas to a plate for wrapping the burritos.

 • Assemble the burritos.
-Spoon about a quarter of the filling into the center of each tortilla and shape it into a log.
+Spoon about half of the filling into the center of each tortilla and shape it into a log.
 Fold opposite sides of the tortilla in towards the center (on the short sides of the filling "log"), then roll the burrito in the other direction to close, tucking the far side in with your pinky fingers.

 Notes